rbakker/FancyPipe/sphinx/parallelprocessing.rst

 The option "-workertype=T" invokes multi-threading.

 The option "-numworkers=X" creates X worker threads.
-By default, one worker per cpu is created.
+By default, one thread per cpu is created.

 Multi-processing
 ................